near/wallet-selector/packages/coin98-wallet/README.md

 import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupCoin98Wallet } from "@near-wallet-selector/coin98-wallet";

-// Coin98 Wallet for Wallet Selector can be setup without any params or it can take few optional params, see options below. const coin98Wallet = setupCoin98Wallet({
+// Coin98 Wallet for Wallet Selector can be setup without any params or it can take one optional param. const coin98Wallet = setupCoin98Wallet({
-  iconUrl: "https://<Wallet Icon URL Here>" // optional });
+  iconUrl: "https://<Your Icon URL here>"
+});